Dmitry-Oyawale/team-resumemaxxers3/ProjectAssignment1.md

 8. As a faculty, I want to reject student applications so better people can be accepted
 9. As a faculty, I want to edit the predefined list of values from which user can select so they have more diversity of choice
 10. As a faculty, I want to edit or delete undergraduate research positions, in case I made a mistake.
-11. As a faculty, I want to be notified when a student references me in their application so I can approve or decline the reference

 ----
 ## 2.3 Use Cases